More than 5,000 evacuated from Gaza 'disaster area' floods

 The Gaza health ministry said 100 other people had been hurt as flood waters damaged poorly built homes in the coastal territory.
 Among those injured were people who had been hit by objects falling from inundated buildings or had been in car accidents on flooded roads.

-Chris Gunness, an UNRWA spokesman, said areas near a refugee camp in northern Gaza "have become a massive lake with two-metre-high waters engulfing homes and stranding thousands."
+Chris Gunness, an UNRWA spokesman, said areas near a refugee camp in northern Gaza "have become a massive lake with two-meter-high waters engulfing homes and stranding thousands."

 Thousands of agency workers were evacuating stranded Palestinians to U.N. shelters, Gunness said.

-Gaza's Hamas government said 5,246 people in all had been evacuated to schools and other centres used as temporary shelters in the past four days.
+Gaza's Hamas government said 5,246 people in all had been evacuated to schools and other centers used as temporary shelters in the past four days.

 Gaza's 1.8 million people have also endured daily blackouts of around 12 hours since the territory's lone power plant was switched off last month due to a fuel shortage.